Disability Disclosure in the Workplace

 Conversations About Support in the Workplace

 A key focus of the session is moving from conversation to action.
-Managers practise workplace support conversations and develop a...
+Line managers develop confidence by practising supportive workplace...

 Let’s Talk About Inclusion